GozerBlackCat/FO4ME/README.md

 #### Installing Microsoft Visual C++ Redistributable Packages

-These packages are required for MO2 and for the BiRaitBec Texture Optimization step respectively, and you can download them from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+These packages are required for MO2 and you can download them from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ##### Visual Studio 2015, 2017, 2019, and 2022